Why Is My Furnace Blowing Cold Air?

 Why Is My Furnace Blowing Cold Air Instead of Heat?

-There are several reasons you may be asking, “Why is my furnace blowing cold air?”
+There are several reasons you may find yourself asking, “Why is my furnace blowing cold air?”
 Modern furnaces rely on properly functioning thermostat settings.
-It sounds obvious, but you should always be sure to check your thermostat first to make sure it’s at the right temperature.
+It sounds obvious, but you should always check your thermostat first to make sure it’s set to the right temperature.
 Outside of that, you could be dealing with issues in your gas line, poor airflow, or a broken ignition system to heat your home.
 When any of these fail, the system defaults to blowing cold air.
 It’s definitely annoying, but this is meant to protect critical parts like the heat exchanger from overheating.

 Is Your Thermostat Fan Setting Wrong?

 Sometimes the fix is simple: the thermostat might be on the wrong settings.
-It might be that the temperature is too low, or it could be that the fan setting is turned to “ON.”
-This makes the blower fan run continuously—even when the burners aren’t firing.
+It might be that the temperature is too low, or that the fan setting is set to “ON.”
+This makes the blower fan run continuously, even when the burners aren’t firing.
 But if the burners aren’t ignited, then the HVAC system will circulate room-temperature air.
 This can make it seem like the furnace is blowing cold.
-Switching the fan to “AUTO” will keep your air handler putting out air only when it’s heated.
+Switching the fan to “AUTO” will keep your air handler blowing out air only when it’s heated.

 Could a Clogged Air Filter Be Restricting Airflow?

 A dirty air filter or clogged air filter can prevent your furnace from blowing hot air, which ultimately stops your system from heating your home.
 This is because old filters restrict airflow.
-In some situations, dirty filters can even cause the high limit switch to kick in.
+In some situations, dirty filters can even cause the high-limit switch to kick in.
 When that happens, the burners are shut off to protect the system from overheating.
 You’ll then get cold air blowing through the vents while the blower continues to run.
 Fortunately, the fix for this is easy!
-By just replacing the filter, you’ll get back to having proper airflow that can restore the heating process.
+By replacing the filter, you’ll restore proper airflow and get the heating process back on track.

 What Are Common HVAC System Problems That Cause Cold Air Issues?